 Big Island, Oahu and Molokai: widely distributed in the Indo-Pacific.

-First reported from Hawaii in Kay and Schoenberg-Dole, 1991?
+Taxonomic notes: It may have been first reported from Hawaii in Kay and Schoenberg-Dole, 1991.

 Milisen: front view; Haleiwa, Oahu; June 28, 2010.